-Mr. Henderson and Dr. Van der Ploeg.
-Under the terms of each of Mr. Henderson's and Dr. Van der Ploeg's letter agreements, upon termination without "cause," as defined below, or for "good reason," as defined below, subject to customary conditions, including his execution and nonrevocation of an acceptable release, each will be entitled to receive a severance payment in an aggregate amount equal to six months of his base salary then in effect, paid in substantially equal installments over a period of six months in accordance with ordinary payroll practices.
-In addition, upon termination he may exercise each option then outstanding and exercisable, but only until the earlier to occur of (i) the expiration of the term of such option, or (ii) the expiration of the limited period of time set forth in the applicable plan and/or stock option agreement following the termination date.
+Mr. Henderson.
+Under the terms of Mr. Henderson's letter agreement, upon termination without "cause," as defined below, or for "good reason," as defined below, subject to customary conditions, including his execution and nonrevocation of an acceptable release, Mr. Henderson will be entitled to receive a severance payment in an aggregate amount equal to six months of his base salary then in effect, paid in substantially equal installments over a period of six months in accordance with ordinary payroll practices.

 Upon a termination without "cause" or for "good reason" within the three months immediately preceding or the 12 months immediately following a "sale of the company" as defined in his letter agreement, subject to customary conditions, including his execution and nonrevocation of an acceptable release.
-Mr. Henderson and Dr. Van der Ploeg, in lieu of the above benefits, will each be entitled to receive a severance payment in an aggregate amount equal to 12 months of his base salary then in effect, paid in substantially equal installments, over a period of 12 months in accordance with ordinary payroll practices, a payment equal to 100% of his annual target bonus for the year in which the termination occurs and reimbursement of his medical benefit premiums for up to 12 months.
-In addition, each unvested equity award held by the executive will immediately become fully vested.
-Any award with an exercise provision will remain exercisable until the earlier to occur of (i) the expiration of the term of such option, or (ii) the expiration of the limited period of time set forth in the applicable plan and/or stock option agreement following the termination date.
+Mr. Henderson, in lieu of the above benefits, will be entitled to receive a severance payment in an aggregate amount equal to 12 months of his base salary then in effect, paid in substantially equal installments, over a period of 12 months in accordance with ordinary payroll practices, and a payment equal to 100% of his annual target bonus for the year in which the termination occurs.
+In addition, each unvested equity award held by Mr. Henderson granted by both us or the LLC entity will immediately become fully vested.